aristeia/aristeia.github.io/resume/resume.md

     -   I was a work study student with the university's database team, helping replace queries and views from their legacy database structure using the newer Oracle Peoplesoft.
     -   Using PL/SQL for views and Oracle Peopletools for queries, I met the database needs for various academic and financial departments around campus.
-    -   I worked with the senior developers who build the university's SQL database in the first place.
-From them, I've learned a foundational understanding of database administration.

 *   **[Risk Technology Solutions](http://www.risktechnologysolutions.com/)** (Charlotte, NC)

     *Junior Linux Systems Administrator*, June 2013 - August 2013

-    -   Risktech writes customized software for individual firms based on their market analysis needs.
-Rather than rewriting redundant code for similar problems, they wanted to look into an open source platform on which to write customized software.
-    -   My role was to install and test the [Opengamma platform](https://github.com/OpenGamma/OG-Platform) for them in order to achieve an open source solution.
-    -   I analyzed the potential costs and benefits of developing atop Opengamma.
+    -   Risktech writes customized trading software atop different open-source solutions.
+My role was to install and test the [Opengamma platform](https://github.com/OpenGamma/OG-Platform) for them, analyzing the potential costs and benefits of developing atop it.

 *   **Freelance Web Developer**

-    2012 - Present
+    December 2012 - Present

     -   I set up an apache2 webserver for my home server with my personal website at the address [jonsims.me](http://www.jonsims.me), with a backup at [aristeia.github.io](http://aristeia.github.io/).
     -   In the summer of 2014, I designed a website at [j-walking.biz](/demos/jwalking) for another client's dog-walking business (but has since been deactivated, however, a backup exists [here](/demos/jwalking)).